-Here are the facts about water damage cleanup and what you should do first.
+Here are the facts about water damage cleanup.

 After determining the area is safe, turn off circuit breakers and unplug small electrical devices that may come in contact with water.
 Move valuables, furniture, and rugs away from the damaged area.
 After you have temporarily secured the area, immediately make plans for a qualified restoration team like Commercial Cleaning and Restoration to get started on the water damage cleanup process.
 Damage from water, bacteria, and mold can begin within a few short hours and it is important to begin quickly.

-How long will it take to try my home or business?
+How long will it take to dry my home or business?

 Most buildings take 3 days or less to dry.
 It’s also important to remember that all structures are different, so the drying time will also depend on the size and extent of damage.